Druggist/the-mead-game/README.md

+# The mead song game
+Web app for the almighty Brothers of Metal to aid them in the epic mead quest.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>